 When dried, this pepper becomes a broad, flat, heart-shaped pod called an Ancho chile (meaning "wide" in Spanish), often ground into a powder used for flavoring recipes.

-The Flavorful poblano chile pepper has a heat range between 1,000 to 2,000 Scoville Units.
+Flavorful poblano chile peppers have a heat range between 1,000 to 2,000 Scoville Units.